 To greater things far younger than him he inspire

 Having had to be deferred from last Sunday due to significantly high water level at the River Blackwater the now annual Swim at the Boeing took place at 12.30 p.m. .
 And what a tremendously cheerful and spirited occasion it was covered by John Tarrant for the Press and by William, Ita and Brendan for LTV2 Millstreet (likely to be transmitted this week on LTV2).
-The Organisers must certainly take a bow not only for the overall coordination of the event but for … continue reading the full article “Blackwater Swim 2012 – Wonderfully Successful”
+The Organisers must certainly take a bow not only for the overall coordination of the event but for [read more …] “Blackwater Swim 2012 – Wonderfully Successful”

 The Boeing swim committee wish to thank each and every one who supported the 2012 swim especially our brave swimmers and supporters who came out and made today such a huge success, well done!